NC3-LU/cases_web/_knowhow/bestpractices/RiskManagement.markdown

 * [asset]({% link _knowhow/glossary/Assets.markdown %}) [criticality]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %})
 * legal and contractual requirements
 * the importance of CAI ([confidentiality]({% link _knowhow/glossary/Confidentiality.markdown %}), [availability]({% link _knowhow/glossary/Availability.markdown %}), [integrity]({% link _knowhow/glossary/Integrity.markdown %}))
-* the expectations of the invested parties and the reputation
+* the expectations of the invested parties and their reputation

 For a registration service, for example, the confidentiality criterion is less important than the integrity criterion.
 In certain business lines, some risks must be avoided at all costs.
 In others, some assets must be protected at all costs.
 These contextual values are defined during the assessment phase.
 They must be applied throughout the whole risk analysis.

 The **[basic criteria]({% link _knowhow/glossary/BasicCriteria.markdown %})** must also be determined:

 * [Impact]({% link _knowhow/glossary/Impact.markdown %}) criteria:
-  * how to express the degree of damage and the associated costs, how to express damage in terms of reputation or damage caused by legal consequences.
+  * How to express the degree of damage and the associated costs?
+  * How to express damage in terms of reputation or damage caused by legal consequences?
-  * qualitative and quantitative scale
+  * What is the qualitative and quantitative scale?
 * Risk acceptance criteria:
-  * define acceptable levels of risk (potentially different for confidentiality, integrity and availability)
+  * Define acceptable levels of risk (potentially different for confidentiality, integrity, and availability).
-* Define the objective and the scope of the risk analysis
+* Define the objective and the scope of the risk analysis:
-  * which assets must be included
+  * Which assets must be included?
-  * what is the scope of the risk analysis
+  * What is the scope of the risk analysis?
-  * how to deal with risks within the scope
+  * How to deal with risks within the scope?
-* Definition of the organisation’s values
+* Definition of the organisation’s values:
   * business line
   * missions
   * values